 "Hit-and-run" laws, also known as "stop-and-give-aid" laws, require drivers who are involved in collisions to:

-The purpose of these laws is to ensure that those who are injured in car collisions receive needed medical attention for injuries, and appropriate financial compensation for property damage.
+The purpose of these laws is to ensure that those who are injured in car collisions receive needed medical attention for injuries and appropriate financial compensation for property damage.

 In many, the driver has a duty to stop, help, and provide identification as soon as the collision happens; it is no excuse that there was no injury or property damage.
 Other states require that the driver know of both the accident and resulting injury or damage before she or he is obligated to stop.

 All hit-and-run laws require drivers to identify themselves, though they may differ in precisely how the driver is to provide this identification.
 The motorist's name and address are always required, but additional information, such as a driver's license number, may also be required.

-Some courts have held that the driver identify him or herself in the exact way that the state statute requires, while others have held that it suffices for the driver to provide the essential information.
-In the latter scenario, name and telephone number may suffice.
+Some courts have held that the driver must identify him or herself in the exact way that the state statute requires, while others have held that it suffices for the driver to provide the essential information.
+In the latter scenario, a name and telephone number may suffice.

 Not surprisingly, providing false information, such as a fake name and address, does not satisfy the identification requirement.
 A driver who supplies false information may even face additional criminal prosecution.

 In addition to facing criminal charges for a hit-and-run, a driver who flees the scene of an accident may be subject to civil liability.
-The injured person or owner of damaged property may bring a lawsuit against the motorist not only for negligently causing the collision in the first place, but also for any injuries or damage that worsened because the driver did not provide assistance.
-In addition, evidence that the driver fled may be admissible in court as evidence of consciousness of liability.
-According to this theory, a blameless driver is unlikely to hurry away from an accident scene.
+The injured person or owner of the damaged property may bring a lawsuit against the motorist not only for negligently causing the collision in the first place, but also for any injuries or damage that worsened because the driver did not provide assistance.
+This type of case could also result in punitive damages, which a meant to punish the driver rather than compensate the victim.